iamrootsh3ll/odio/README.md

 # Odio
-A Simple Utility to Download Youtube Videos Using Only Clipboard/PasteBoard
+A Simple Utility to Download Youtube Audio Using Only Clipboard/PasteBoard Without any Need of Pasting

 # Description
 Odio is a shell script which works on MacOS and Linux distributions.
 It allows you to download music by simply copying the video link from YouTube.
 No need of pasting the link in a tool and/or Terminal.